mwoolery/project-charter-template/index.md

  -https://www.nwmissouri.edu/HughesFieldhouse/gallery/index.htm
  -https://www.nwmissouri.edu/HughesFieldhouse/webcam.htm

 Other sites may need to be included or some of these maybe decided to be not needed in the future.
+The client wishes to have it look similar to https://www.nwmissouri.edu/StudentSuccess/

 ## Team Organization